jiazhipeng03/U3DZombieTest/README.md

 1.What's the difference between calling Update and adding events in every frame of animation?
 Answer : Update is doing at every tick of game, it is more frequent than the other method.
 Events only effect at every second.

+2.Unity¡¯s animation system was interfering with GameObject¡¯s Transform, changing rotation in Update is invalid.
+Add parent object.

+3.The cat is not becoming conga immediately when zombie collides with it.
+Because transmitted animation is too long.